KahKitZheng/spotify-ts/README.md

 ### Server

-Next go to the server folder and make a copy of `env.example` and rename it to `env.local`.
+Next go to the server folder and make a copy of `.env.example` and rename it to `.env`.
 The values of Client ID and Client Secret can be found in your Spotify Dashboard.
 Afterwards install the dependecies with

 ```
 npm install